 One of the coolest things about the New Year is that everyone prepares to make changes.
 Most of us set resolutions and promise ourselves that we will stick to better habits.
-Businesses, on the other hand, promise themselves that they’ll thrive in the upcoming year.
+On the other hand, businesses promise they’ll thrive in the upcoming year.

 Meanwhile, employees are setting their favorite intentions.
 Since remote work has become increasingly popular, workspaces are also starting to take off; and since the New Year brings new upgrades for everybody, here are the latest ones that future workplaces might undergo in 2020.
 Since technology has evolved so much, the work approach must keep track of these updates and improve correspondingly.